fidler-lab/defgrid-release/README.md

 python scripts/train/train_def_grid_multi_comp.py --debug false --version train_on_cityscapes_multicomp
 ```

+### Train DefGrid on Custom dataset
-To train on other custom dataloader, please add a new `DataLoader` class according what we have provided.
+- Please add a new `DataLoader` class according what we have provided.
-the hyper-parameters might also need to change accordingly.
+- The mask annotation is not required.
+DefGrid can be trained with RGB images only.
+To do that, please add one more tag in the training command: `--add_mask_variance false`, and remove all the variables related to `crop_gt` in the training script.
+- To tune the DefGrid, we suggest: 1.
+Starting from a high regularization (e.g. `--w_area 0.5 --w_laplacian 0.5`), in this case, the grid vertices will be close the initial position, and retrain regularity.
+2. Gradually reduce the weight until a satisfactory result obtained.

 ### Learnable downsampling for semantic segmentation on Cityscapes Images.